-\end{assumptions} According to \citet{pmlr-v139-dragomir21a}, this assumption seems unavoidable when using past iterates in an algorithm with Bregman distance.
-This is also the case of accelerated methods where similar assumption is made; see \citet{hanzely2021accelerated}. \begin{proposition} \emph{\citep[Proposition 1]{pmlr-v139-dragomir21a}.} If $h$ is $L$-smooth and the Hessian $\nabla^2 h^*$ is $M$-smooth, then the gain function can be chosen as:
+\end{assumption} According to \citet{pmlr-v139-dragomir21a}, this assumption seems unavoidable when using past iterates in an algorithm with Bregman distance.
+This is also the case of accelerated methods where similar assumption is made; see \citet{hanzely2021accelerated}.
+The two papers provide extensive discussion and numerous examples regarding this assumption.
+Below, we present just one possible instance. \begin{proposition} \emph{\citep[Proposition 1]{pmlr-v139-dragomir21a}.} If $h$ is $L$-smooth and the Hessian $\nabla^2 h^*$ is $M$-smooth, then the gain function can be chosen as:

 \end{proposition}

 To address the symmetry issue, as \citet{bauschke2017descent}, we will make use of the following symmetry coefficient.
 It will only be needed in the relatively strongly convex cases. \begin{definition} Given a kernel $h\colon \R^d \to \R \cup \{+\infty\}$, its symmetry coefficient is defined by